Medieval hunting: History

 Hieratic formalized recreational hunting has taken place since Assyrian kings hunted lions from chariots in a demonstration of their royal nature.
 In Roman law, property included the right to hunt, a concept which continued under the Frankish Merovingian and Carolingian monarchs who considered the entire kingdom to be their property, but who also controlled enormous royal domains as hunting reserves (forests).
 The biography of the Merovingian noble Saint Hubert of Liège (died 727/728) recounts how hunting could become an obsession.
 Carolingian Charlemagne loved to hunt and did so up until his death at age seventy-two.

 With the breakup of the Carolingian Empire, local lords strove to maintain and monopolize the reserves and the taking of big game in forest reserves, and small game in warrens.
 They were most successful in England after the Norman Conquest, and in Gascony from the 12th century.
 These were large sanctuaries of woodland—the royal forest—where populations of game animals were kept and watched over by gamekeepers.
 Here the peasantry could not hunt, poaching being subject to severe punishment: the injustice of such "emparked" preserves was a common cause of complaint in populist vernacular literature.
 The lower classes mostly had to content themselves with snaring birds and smaller game outside of forest reserves and warrens.

 By the 16th century, areas of land reserved for breeding and hunting of game were of three kinds, according to their degree of enclosure and being subject to Forest Laws: Forests, large unenclosed areas of wilderness; Chases, which normally belonged to nobles, rather than the crown; and Parks, which were enclosed, and not subject to Forest Laws.

 Terminology

-One of the striking things about medieval hunting is its devotion to terminology.
+A striking characteristic of medieval hunting was its devotion to terminology.
 All aspects of the hunt – each different animal to be hunted, in each year of its development, each of its body parts, each stage of the chase, each feature of the hounds' behaviour – had its separate term.
 Knowledge and (partly whimsical) extension of this terminology became a courtly fashion in the 14th century in France and England.

-Medieval books of hunting laid huge stress on the importance of correct terminology, a tradition which was further extended to great lengths in the Renaissance period.
+Medieval books of hunting laid huge stress on the importance of correct terminology, a tradition which was greatly extended during the Renaissance.

-The invention of the "fair terms" of hunting was attributed by Malory and others to the Arthurian knight Sir Tristram, who is seen both as the model of the noble huntsman, and the originator of its ritual:
+Malory and others attributed invention of the "fair terms" of hunting to the Arthurian knight Sir Tristram, who was seen both as the model of the noble huntsman and as the originator of its ritual: